PieroVicenti/RealEstate/README.md

 ## RealEstate

-Project aimed to represent a real estate agency website.
+Project aimed to represent a real estate agency website in its full operations.

 ## Programming Languages